baba-s/awesome-unity-open-source-on-github/README.md

 - [InstantiatePostProcessingProfile.cs](https://gist.github.com/yagero/d4b377a4fa318b01f6b6e9c5a533141b) - Use this class to dynamically instantiate the PostProcessingProfile at runtime
 - [unity-forge-anim-callbacks](https://github.com/rfadeev/unity-forge-anim-callbacks) - Runtime callbacks for animation clips used in Animator and Animation components
 - [Unity-delayed-asset](https://github.com/Trisibo/Unity-delayed-asset) - Without automatically loading all the data referenced by the asset in memory when a scene is loaded
+- [Unity3D-save-audioClip-to-MP3](https://github.com/Team-on/Unity3D-save-audioClip-to-MP3) - Save an audioclip to mp3 in unity3d.
+Also plugin can save audioclip to wav and convert wav to mp3.

 # Mobile